ankane/strong_migrations/README.md

   ```

 4. Deploy and run the migration
-5. Remove the line added in step 1
+5. Remove the code added in step 1

 ### Changing the type of a column